lukehutch/flutter_persistent_value_notifier/README.md

 Whenever `counter.value` is set in future, not only is the underlying `ValueNotifier`'s `value` updated, but the new value is asynchronously written through to `SharedPreferences`, using the same key.

+## Variants

-You can also use `PersistentValueNotifierEnum` to persistently and reactively store enum values:
+You can also use `PersistentValueNotifierEnum` to persistently store enum values:

 ```dart
 enum Fruit { apple, pair, banana };